Inter Milan Under-23: History

 In February 2025, Inter Milan president Giuseppe Marotta announced the club's plans to launch a reserve team beginning with the 2025–26 season.
 The club, the fourth reserve team introduced in Italian football after Juventus Next Gen, Atalanta Under-23, and Milan Futuro, was formally admitted to Serie C on 24 July 2025, replacing the excluded SPAL.
 Stefano Vecchi was appointed as the inaugural head coach.
 The team trains at the Centro Sportivo Giacinto Facchetti, also known as Interello, which offers 30,000 square meters of professional training and education facilities between the Affori and Niguarda neighborhoods in northern Milan.

 Stadium

-The club plays its home matches at the Stadio Brianteo in the city of Monza, about 15 km north-northeast of Milan.
+The club plays its home matches at the Stadio Ernesto Breda in the city of Sesto San Giovanni, about 9 km north-northeast of Milan.